Ethel (string quartet)

 Ethel is a New York based string quartet that was co-founded in 1998 by Ralph Farris, viola; Dorothy Lawson, cello; Todd Reynolds, violin; and Mary Rowell, violin.
 Unlike most string quartets, Ethel plays with amplification and integrates improvisation into its performances.
 The group's current membership includes violinists Kip Jones and Corin Lee.

+According to The New York Times, "The quartet called itself Hazardous Materials for its earliest concerts, a name soon dropped for its negative connotations.
+As the players considered other names, Ms. Rowell remembered a scene from the movie Shakespeare in Love: Shakespeare racked with writer's block as he tried to complete a play called Romeo and Ethel, the Pirate's Daughter.
+Ms. Rowell suggested Ethel as a name.
+Improbably, it stuck."

 Ethel performs original music as well as works by notable contemporary composers such as Julia Wolfe, John Zorn, Don Byron, Marcelo Zarvos, Pamela Z, Phil Kline, John King and many more.
 The group's 2004–2005 season culminated with a 45-city U.S. and European tour with the rock musicians Joe Jackson and Todd Rundgren, which included an appearance on Late Night with Conan O'Brien.
 Their 2005–2006 season included the Cantaloupe Music release of its second CD, Light, performances at BAM Next Wave Festival with choreographer Wally Cardona in New York, first-time performances in Miami (Florida), the Krannert Center for the Performing Arts in Champaign-Urbana, Illinois, performance at the new Experimental Media and Performing Arts Center at the Rensselaer Polytechnic Institute in Troy, New York as well as at the TED (Technology, Entertainment, Design) Conference, and a monthly residency at Joe's Pub.
 In 2008 Ethel worked with director Annie Dorsen to produce Ethel's TruckStop: The Beginning which was performed at BAM's Next Wave Festival.
 Months later, they offered another large scale performance, Wait for Green, presented by World Financial Center in the Winter Garden with choreographer Annie-B Parson.
 Ethel returned to the TED Conference in 2010 as the house band, performing with Thomas Dolby, David Byrne and Andrew Bird.
 They performed at Lincoln Center Out of Doors in the summer of 2010, collaborating with Juana Molina, Dayna Kurtz, Tom Verlaine, Patrick A. Derivaz, Mike Viola and Adam Schlesinger.
 In 2011, Ethel was an artist in residence at the Park Avenue Armory.